piccolo-orm/piccolo_api/docs/source/crud/piccolo_crud.rst

 ========== ======================= ==========================================================================================================
 Path       Methods                 Description
 ========== ======================= ==========================================================================================================
-/          GET, POST, DELETE       Get all rows, post a new row, or delete all matching rows.
+/          GET, POST               Get all rows or post a new row.
 /<id>/     GET, PUT, DELETE, PATCH Get, update or delete a single row.
 /schema/   GET                     Returns a JSON schema for the table.
 This allows clients to auto generate forms.
 /ids/      GET                     Returns a mapping of all row ids to a description of the row.